yusufpy/image-classification-with-tensorflow/README.md

 * The model achieves good accuracy on the validation dataset.
 * Training and validation accuracy/loss graphs are generated to analyze performance.

-(You can add screenshots or sample outputs here.)

----

 ## 🧠 Model Architecture